 4. Unique Holiday Shopping

 Speaking of shops, Cape Cod has been named one of the country’s top places to visit during the holidays, and a quick stroll through any of the bustling downtown hubs will quickly show why.
 You’re sure to find a one-of-a-kind gift as you browse eclectic art galleries, independent bookstores, trendy boutiques, exquisite jewelers and charming shops both on and off the beaten path.
-From glimmering whimsical characters to shimmering jewel-toned orbs, the hand-blown ornaments at Sandwich Glass Museum's Glassblowers' Christmas (November 18-December 30) are perfect for holiday gift-giving.
-And on Saturday, December 3rd, the Love Local Holiday Fest embodies the spirit of community, drawing together local artisans, artists, farmers and makers to sell their wares from 11 am to 5 pm on the Hyannis Village Green.
+From glimmering whimsical characters to shimmering jewel-toned orbs, the hand-blown ornaments at Sandwich Glass Museum's Glassblowers' Christmas (November 17-December 30) are perfect for holiday gift-giving.
+On Saturday, December 2nd, the Love Local Holiday Fest embodies the spirit of community, drawing together local artisans, artists, farmers and makers to sell their wares on the Hyannis Village Green.
+And starting the day after Thanksgiving through the New Year, The Canteen in Provincetown transforms into a magical place to gather, enjoy holiday foods and drinks, and buy handcrafted goods from local artisans.

 6. The Polar Express